IoT Edge Developer Webcast

 Introduction

-In this session we will learn how to send messages between MQTT clients that are connected to one of the different MQTT brokers within one ClearBlade system.
+In this session, we will learn how to send messages between MQTT clients connected to one of the different MQTT brokers within one ClearBlade system.
 There is one MQTT broker in the platform and one broker per edge.

 We will modify our Python adapter to subscribe to a “Platform to Edge” topic based on which it returns smooth or raw temperature data.
-We will also have the adapter publish an acknowledgement to an “Edge to Platform” topic.
+We will also have the adapter publish an acknowledgment of an “Edge to Platform” topic.

 We will add a Toggle widget to our portal to allow us to select between smooth and raw data.
-Then we will add a Text widget to display the acknowledgement message.
+Then, we will add a Text widget to display the acknowledgment message.

 Pre-requisites

-Completed Session 8 system or have the .zip file of the system accessible.
+Completed Session 8 system or have the .zip system file accessible.

 Additional Info